Democratic lawmakers angry with what they saw in South Texas

 The visiting group of Democrats included Merkley and Sen. Chris Van Hollen of Maryland, Reps.
 Sheila Jackson Lee of Texas, Peter Welch of Vermont, David Cicilline of Rhode Island and Mark Pocan of Wisconsin.

-Former Housing and Urban Development administrator Julian Castro was also at first stop of the tour, which was a processing center for immigrants -- where at one point he walked toward the side door of the facility holding stuffed animals and letters to deliver to the children in the facility.
+Former Housing and Urban Development administrator Julian Castro was also at the first stop of the tour, which was a processing center for immigrants -- where at one point he walked toward the side door of the facility holding stuffed animals and letters to deliver to the children in the facility.

 The lawmakers also made stops at a Border Patrol facility, a port of entry from Mexico, an Immigration and Customs Enforcement facility and the facility noted as Casa Padre, which was converted from a Walmart into housing for unaccompanied minors and separated children.